lbrn/lbrn-jekyll/events/bioinformatics-conference/registration.markdown

 title: Registration and Posters
 ---

-#### Wednesday, May 1, 2014 is the deadline to register for the conference.
+#### Wednesday, May 7th, 2014 is the extended deadline to register for the conference.
 *As in previous years, participation (including travel and lodging) will be supported for LBRN faculty, graduate students, undergraduate students, and core members.*

 <div class="well">
   <p class="text-error">
-    If you require hotel lodging on May 15th, you must register by May 1st and confirm with Terri Gilbert via email.
+    If you require hotel lodging on May 15th, you must have registered by May 1st and confirm with Terri Gilbert via email.
   </p>
   <a href="https://redcap.lbrn.lsu.edu/surveys/?s=AB42nkrzfY" class="btn btn-large btn-primary">
     Continue to Event Registration